georges2424/georges2424/README.md

 - 👋 Hi, I’m @georges2424
 - 👀 I’m interested in DevOps methodologies
-- 🌱 I’m currently learning development tools like Python and Java
 - 💞️ I’m looking to collaborate on devops CICD methods
 - 📫 How to reach me ... moforges@gmail.com